Course Reserves for Instructors

 ANE | BCM | CAR | CHA | DER | EMR | ENM | FAP | GAS | GMD | HON | HPH | ISI | IMD | MDS | MHI 200 series | MMI 300-400 series | NEP | NEU | NRS | NSU | OBG | OPT | OSU | OTO | PED | PHA | PMD | PMR | PSU | PSY | PUL | RAL | RDI | RNU | RON | SUR | URO

-If the library does not own the requested material, a collection development librarian will review the requested material for possible purchase.
+If the library doesn’t own the requested material, you may create the citation manually using the reading list’s Blank Form.
+A collection development librarian will review the requested material for possible purchase.
 However, the library cannot guarantee that items will be purchased or a date by which they will be available for use.
-Therefore, it is important to submit requests for un-owned material as early as possible so that items may be available for the start of the term.
-Users will be notified if the requested material will not be purchased.
+Therefore, it’s important to submit requests for un-owned material as early as possible so that items may be available for the start of the term.

 The UC Davis Library must abide by all U.S. copyright laws and campus policies.